open-physiology/open-physiology-viewer/manual/model.md

 ## Link
  Links connect graph nodes and perform a number of functions in the ApiNATOMY framework, most notably, they model process flow and serve as rotational axes to position and scale conveying vessels and body elements at various scales (organs, tissues, cells, etc.).

- By default, all links are drawn as straight lines, this corresponds to the `type=link` setting.
-To apply another visualization method, we set the link's `type` to one of the supported values enumerated in the ApiNATOMY JSON Scheme.
-For example, `type="semicircle"` produces a spline that resembles a semicircle:
+ By default, all links are drawn as straight lines, this corresponds to the `geometry=link` setting.
+To apply another visualization method, we set the link's `geometry` to one of the supported values enumerated in the ApiNATOMY JSON Scheme.
+For example, `geometry="semicircle"` produces a spline that resembles a semicircle:

  ```json
   {